 (In this part try to match your product features/ specialties with clients’ specific problems)

 3. Why your buyer will choose your product or service over your competitors?

 Call to Action:

 Do not forget to add ‘Call to Action’ at the end or some appropriate place of the video.
 Without CTA your video is just waste of effort.
-Also make sure that the CTA is sending viewers to a proper page.
+Also, make sure that the CTA is sending viewers to a proper page.

-Form of your video script:
+The form of your video script:

 The style you have chosen for your video will guide you here.
 If you are thinking of a pure infographic/motion graphic video, your script will be full of information and data.